 - the lack of storage space for food and personal care products

-On 16 March, 2015, the Ombudsman’s Office in Ukraine informed the Open Dialog Foundation that in 2014, monitoring visits to Ukrainian detention centres and penal colonies identified “systemic violations of the order of detention and punishment, resulting in the cruel or degrading treatment of detainees and prisoners”.
+On 16 March, 2015, the Ombudsman’s Office in Ukraine informed the Open Dialogue Foundation that in 2014, monitoring visits to Ukrainian detention centres and penal colonies identified “systemic violations of the order of detention and punishment, resulting in the cruel or degrading treatment of detainees and prisoners”.
 The Ombudsman noted that typical violations in prisons in 2014 were: the delayed and poor nutrition of detainees, the lack of sustainable access to safe drinking water, the lack of storage space for food and personal care products.

 It is noteworthy that the data of the Ministry of Internal Affairs regarding compliance with the standards of space for individuals taken into custody do not correspond with the data of the Ombudsman.
-On 7 April, 2015, the Ministry of Interior informed the Open Dialog Foundation that the standard living space dimensions for persons taken into custody is 4 square metres.
-However, three weeks prior, i.e. on 16 March, 2015, the Ombudsman stated that “standards, provided for under the current legislation for a detainee (2.5 sq. m.), do not meet European standards".
+On 7 April, 2015, the Ministry of Interior informed the Open Dialogue Foundation that the standard living space dimensions for persons taken into custody is 4 square metres.
+However, three weeks prior, i.e. on 16 March, 2015, the Ombudsman stated that “standards, provided for under the current legislation for a detainee (2.5 sq. m.), do not meet European standards”.

 According to human rights defenders, in 2014, 792 people died in Ukraine’s prisons, while from 2005 to the end of 2013, more than 1,350 people were killed in detention facilities.